Bogdanp/dramatiq/docs/source/index.rst

      count = len(response.text.split(" "))
      print(f"There are {count} words at {url!r}.")

-  # Synchronously count the works on example.com in the current process
+  # Synchronously count the words on example.com in the current process
   count_words("http://example.com")

   # or send the actor a message so that it may perform the count